ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/WlKABeY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we'll filter DNS traffic in Wireshark.
-Start by setting Wireshark to display only DNS traffic.
-To generate DNS activity, use the command nslookup www.yahoo.com, which queries the DNS server for Yahoo's IP address.
+Next, we’ll focus on filtering DNS traffic in Wireshark.
+Begin by configuring Wireshark to show only DNS-related packets.
+To create some DNS activity, you can use the nslookup command, such as nslookup www.yahoo.com.
+This command sends a query to the DNS server to retrieve the IP address associated with Yahoo’s website.
+This will help you observe and analyze how DNS requests and responses are handled in the network.
 </p>
 <br />